NIFTy-PPL/J-UBIK/paper/paper.md

 ## Likelihood models
-Several instrument models are implemented in the package, and there are data and response loading functionalities implemented to facilitate loading these models into the inference pipeline.
-Given an implemented likelihood model, UBIK can not only use it to reconstruct a signal from actual data, but the instrument model can also be used to generate simulated data by passing through the instrument response and including noise.
-This is a powerful tool for testing the implemented model for consistency.
+J-UBIK implements several instrument models (Chandra, eROSITA, JWST) and their respective data- and response-loading functionalities, enabling their seamless integration into the inference pipeline.
+Due to its fully modular structure, we anticipate the inclusion of more instruments into the J-UBIK platform in the future.
+UBIK is not only capable of reconstructing signals from real data; since each instrument model acts as a digital twin of the corresponding instrument, it can also be used to generate simulated data by passing sky prior models through the instrument’s response.
+This provides a powerful tool for testing the consistency of the implemented models.

 | Simulated eROSITA Data                                        | Simulated Chandra Data                                          |
 |---------------------------------------------------------------|-----------------------------------------------------------------|